baryluk/fnirsi-usb-power-data-logger/README.md

 All values seems to be correct.
 No extra calibration curves are used, as device sends values that already have device calibration applied.

-Program uses fixed sampling rate of 100 samples per second. (highest).
+Program uses fixed sampling rate of 100 samples per second (highest avilable).
 If you want lower sampling rate, just skip some output lines.
 In gnuplot to speed up very long (days) logs, use `every 10` for example, to skip lines automatically.
 If you really need lower sample rate, open a GitHub Issue about it.

-There are some values in the protocol, that do have unknown function.
-Refer to source code for details.
+For now you can use something like `./fnirsi_logger.py | awk 'BEGIN {next_t=0.0;} { if ($1 >= next_t) { print $0; next_t = $1 + 1.0;} }'` to limit output to 1 sample per second.

 TODO
 ----

 FNB48: Sometimes on program exit, the power meter display gets frozen.

+Note: This is now partially fixed (when we exit, we make sure to read all the data before actually exiting - this way power meter does not fill up its internal FIFO buffers, and block forever).
+Partially, because sometimes meter still gets stuck.
+Waiting a bit, and reruning script few times, sometimes bring the device back to life.
+If everything fails, replug the device to reinitialize it.

 It might make sense to add triggers (configured via command line options): when to start outputing data (i.e. when current goes from low